Lessons Learned from Peaceful Warrior

 - It’s the journey, not the destination.

-- Warrior is not about perfection.
-Warrior is about absolute vulnerability.
+- Being a warrior is not about perfection.
+Being a warrior is about absolute vulnerability.

 - Life is about choice.